seva100/3DSMC-exercise-5-core/README.md

 To set up the project,

-1. Create new Github Codespace by clicking green "<> Code" button on the top right
+1. Create new Github Codespace by clicking green "<> Code" button on the top right -> "Codespaces" -> "Create new on main"
 2. When VSCode is initialized in your browser, type "bash install.sh" to install all the required libraries.
 3. Install extensions "CMake", "CMake Tools" and "C/C++ Extension Pack" in VSCode ("extensions" button in the left panel).
 4. To configure the project, type Ctrl+Shift+P and type "CMake: Configure".